BAM-PFA/guerrillatv/index.md

 <!-- <img src="{{ site.baseurl }}/assets/images/ar.gif"> -->
 <!-- ffmpeg -f image2 -framerate 1 -pattern_type glob -i "ar_*.png" -vf scale=600x450 ar.gif -->

+Here is an image carousel where we can put a few representative images.
+I'd say no more than 5-6 at most.

 {% include carousel.html height="300" unit="px" duration="7" %}

 The articles and various videos will be in their own sections linked above.